 Michael Krigsman: So James, tell us about yourself, and about Bloomberg Beta.
 What are you guys doing over there?

 James Cham: Sure!
 I’m a seed-stage investor at Bloomberg Beta.
-We’re a 75 billion dollar fund, where we’re investing in the future of work.
+We’re a $75 billion fund, where we’re investing in the future of work.
 And, I’ll tell you about what that means in a moment, but first, let me tell you what I was like in the first grade.

 Michael Krigsman: [Laughter] Perfect!

-Our specific core thesis is around the future of work, and the insight is that with any new technology, whether we're talking about railroads or we're talking about electricity, it takes a few generations of managers to figure out exactly what to do with the technology, because even when something starts to work, it's not that useful until people figure out what to do with it.
-And so, we are now here, twenty-something years into the ubiquitous network computer, and we're at the point now where managers and organizations are figuring out how to use this technology in order to actually improve the economy.
+Our specific core thesis is around the future of work.
+And the insight is that with any new technology, whether we're talking about railroads or we're talking about electricity, it takes a few generations of managers to figure out exactly what to do with the technology.
+Because even when something starts to work, it's not that useful until people figure out what to do with it.
+And so, we are now here, 20-something years into the ubiquitous network computer, and we're at the point now where managers and organizations are figuring out how to use this technology in order to actually improve the economy.
 And so, here we are, and we're feeling quite excited.

 James Cham: Sure!
 You know, it comes out of … When we first pitched this idea of investing in the future of work three or four years ago, there were a couple of key claims that we made, and I’ll just walk through a couple of the other ones before I end up with machine learning.

-The first is that we live in a world now where everyone is a knowledge worker; and, in the case where the line cook down the street has an Android phone that is more powerful than the first ten PCs you bought, then he’s a knowledge worker.
-He’s able to capture information and manipulate it, and also [...].
-And when that’s true, we should look at the best knowledge workers in the world and copy their tools and techniques.
+The first is that we live in a world now where everyone is a knowledge worker; and, in the case where the line cook down the street has an Android phone that is more powerful than the first 10 PCs you bought, then he’s a knowledge worker.
+He’s able to capture information and manipulate it in different ways.
+And when that’s true, we should look at the best knowledge workers in the world, and copy their tools and techniques.

 Now, it turns out that there’s a class of people out there who use knowledge in interesting and clever ways.
 They’re quite lazy.
-They’re total introverts; they don’t like talking to other people, and they’re working on systems rather than practical applications.
+They’re total introverts.
+They don’t like talking to other people, and they’re working on systems rather than practical applications.
 And those, of course, are software developers.
-And as a software developer, I’ve recognized who my [...] that … You know, I could easily be three or four times more productive than an average colleague, in part because I understood what could be automated, and I understood a way of thinking about the world that lent itself to a certain type of automation.
+And as a software developer, I’ve recognized (when I worked as a management consultant), you know, I could easily be three or four times more productive than an average colleague, in part because I understood what could be automated, and I understood a way of thinking about the world that lent itself to a certain type of automation.

 And so, we invest a lot in companies that are using software development methodologies in different industries.
-And so, imagine bug tracking for the construction role.
+And so, imagine bug tracking for the construction world.
 Yeah.

 Michael Krigsman: How did you end up getting involved in machine learning, and what’s the link to machine learning?